jekyll/jekyll/docs/_posts/2017-03-09-jekyll-3-4-2-released.markdown

 Another one-PR patch update, though without the same [lessons as for the previous release]({% link _posts/2017-03-02-jekyll-3-4-1-released.markdown %}).

-This release includes a fairly critical change for a number of plugins:
+This release includes a beneficial change for a number of plugins:
 **static files now respect front matter defaults**.

 You might be asking yourself: "why would static files, files that are